 Where can I download the plans from ?

 When I built mine they were available but the website I had linked to my build doesn’t respond to users anymore.
 I’ve removed the link because original author required PayPal payment and recently he hasn’t been honouring user requests.
 My plans are here http://www.rckeith.co.uk/cnc-detailed-build-and-plans/ which can be downloaded by clicking the PDF icon.

 Can I use the demo version of Mach3 ?

 Yes you can but its limited to 500 lines of g-code.
 So for a very simple design you may get all the co-ordinates in 500 lines.
 What happens is when the machine reaches 500 lines, it just stops.
 Puzzled me a first but that’s what it was.

 Can I use LinuxCNC (EMC)

 Yes you can and I did try but I was anxious to get my machine working and found Mach3 to be very well documented with lots of how to’s on the web.
-I’m a Linux system administration for my day job so I was keen to use it but I needed to devote more time to it than I had available Check this link http://wiki.linuxcnc.org/
+I was a Linux system administration for my day job (retired now) so I was keen to use it but I needed to devote more time to it than I had available Check this link http://wiki.linuxcnc.org/

 Update – Currently building a LinuxCNC machine and will be posting the results with some test cuts very soon,